 - What do you think are important skills for a caregiver to have?

-- Are you trained in CPR or First Aid?
+- Do you have CPR or First Aid training?

 - Do you have any experience working with Alzheimer’s and Dementia clients?

-- Do you have experience cooking for clients?
+- What is your experience in cooking for clients?
 What types of food can you cook?

-Hypothetical questions are more than likely going to be the longest part of the interview, since they’ll make you draw upon past experiences to answer the questions.
+Hypothetical questions are more than likely going to be the longest part of a caregiving interview.
+This is because these questions make you draw upon past experiences to answer them.
 As a caregiver, your goal should be to convey your ability to react in unique scenarios, your ability to remain objective under pressure, and have the ability to think on the spot.

 A potential caregiver agency or loved one gauges these abilities, while seeing how your thought process works.
 Caregiving requires compassion and creativity to work through difficult situations.
 As a loved one, these questions are vital to seeing how a caregiver will interact with your loved one.
 Ultimately, the care of your loved one is of the utmost importance, so we stress that you spend a good time getting a good feel for all of your caregiver candidates.